 You are not required to have an account with or subscribe to social media websites on which Treasury has an account to access Treasury content on those sites.
-You may access Treasury content on social media sites (without becoming a member of the social media website) by linking to the relevant site through Treasury's Connect with Us page.
-You may also send comments directly to us (as an alternative to posting on the social media site) using the Contact Us feature on the Connect with Us page.
+You may access Treasury content on social media sites (without becoming a member of the social media website) by linking to the relevant site through Treasury's home page.
+You may also send comments directly to us (as an alternative to posting on the social media site) using the Contact Us page.

 Collection, Use, and Sharing of Information Obtained from Social Media

 There are some limited circumstances when Treasury will collect PII from social media sites.
-This policy applies to our use of social media websites when and if we collect information that you choose to provide when you engage Treasury by directly publishing content on [fill in final name of Splash Page] or through third-party social media websites.
+This policy applies to our use of social media websites when and if we collect information that you choose to provide when you engage Treasury through third-party social media websites.